What Qualifies For a Medical Marijuana Card in Oklahoma?

 - Attend your online marijuana evaluation via video call.

-- Get your marijuana recommendation.
+- Receive your marijuana recommendation.

 - Submit your Oklahoma medical marijuana license application.